 The sooner you get the treatment you need, the sooner you can begin rebuilding any relationships that have been damaged.
-Please contact The Bluffs today to learn more about enrolling in our addiction treatment program.
+Please contact Vertava Health of Ohio today to learn more about enrolling in our inpatient treatment program.

 - National Institute on Alcohol Abuse And Alcoholism — Alcohol Problems in Intimate Relationships: Identification and Intervention